juliancamposes/stoibot/README.md

 Stoibot is a JAVA based bot to tweet every day a quote from a stoic author.
 The target of the bot is create a simple mysql and java based system to test some libraries and the mysql driver.

-The system is not finished yet.
-We need the elevated access to the API Twitter to post the quote, so I can't test the API yet and I don't know if it works properly.
-I'm still waiting...

 ## Technologies